How to Make a Jake and the Never Land Pirates Costume

 - Hot glue gun

-- Cut out 2 ovals from the yellow craft foam sheets and secure them to the top of each boot with a hot glue gun.
+- Cut out two ovals from the yellow craft foam sheets and secure them to the top of each boot with a hot glue gun.

-- Cut out 2 letters "J" and attach these to the inner part of each boot with hot glue.
-The right boot will have a "J" the correct way and the left boot will have a backwards "J".
+- Cut out two letter J's and attach these to the inner part of each boot with hot glue.
+The right boot will have a J the correct way and the left boot will have a backwards J.